-- When taking a shower, don’t leave it soaking wet.
+- When taking a shower, please don’t leave it soaking wet.
 Usually, there is a squeaky thing to pull the water down the drain.
 So use it!
 Oh, and remove your hair, please.

 - Don’t pack at night.
-The people there might not be your problem anymore, but it’s the friendly thing to do.
+The people there might not be your problem anymore, but it’s a friendly thing to do.
 Pack before you go to bed or in the morning at a reasonable hour.
 If you need to pack at night, move your stuff to the hallway.

 - Spray deodorant or perfume.
 Imagine six people doing this, all with their scent.
 It would not be pleasant to be in that room anymore.
-Go to the bathroom or outside and spray-away.
+Go to the bathroom or outside and spray away.

 The story about my First Solo-Travel experiences

 It’s been a while since I went on my very first solo travel.
-It has been five years since I stepped on the airplane all by myself off to Berlin and Copenhagen for a back to back trip.
+It has been five years since I stepped on the airplane all by myself off to Berlin and Copenhagen for a back-to-back trip.

 The first trip was to Berlin.
 Ryanair had a good deal on tickets to the German capital, so I decided it would be a good start.
 I had visited the city a couple of years prior.
 So I more or less knew my way around already.

 I had booked five nights in the Generator Hostel near Friedrichstrasse.
-In one go, I did my first solo-trip and hostel-stay—great adventures for a young traveler.
+In one go, I did my first solo trip and hostel-stay—great adventures for a young traveler.

-At the hostel I did my best to be a great roommate.
+At the hostel, I did my best to be a great roommate.
 I greeted everyone upon arrival, was quiet during the nighttime, didn’t hog the toilet and bathroom, and kept my corner of the room nice and tidy.